JimShady/laei_river_data/method_summary.md

 10 NOx          234     2   332.
 0
 ```

 This data is now joined to a geopackage of the LAEI grid exact cuts using the `cellid` identifier.
-A map (of NO2) and view of the data is shown below.
+A map of NOx emission for sailing and berth and view of the data is shown below.

 ```r
 Simple feature collection with 12 features and 6 fields